-The City of Santa Fe recently reviewed its policies and practices to mitigate barriers to housing development-particularly affordable housing development-as part of the 2011 Analysis of Impediments to Fair Housing Choice.
+The City of Santa Fe recently reviewed its policies and practices to mitigate barriers to housing development--particularly affordable housing development-as part of the 2011 Analysis of Impediments to Fair Housing Choice.
 This review of city housing policies and land use and zoning regulations found few concerns.
 However, stakeholders raised concerns about inconsistent and unpredictable development approval decisions and NIMBYism affecting approvals.
-According to stakeholder interviews and private sector focus groups there is a stigma associated with affordable housing developments and neighborhood associations make strong efforts to impede affordable development.
+According to stakeholder interviews and private sector focus groups there is a stigma associated with affordable housing development.